-D3 Fall Х
+Х Fall

-D3 Winter
+Winter

-D3 Spring Х
+Х Spring

-D3 Summer Х
+Х Summer

-D4 Yes No Must a transfer applicant have a minimum number of credits completed or else must apply as an entering freshman? х If yes, what is the minimum number of credits and the unit of measure?
-12
+D4 Must a transfer applicant have a minimum number of credits completed or else must apply as an entering freshman?

+e must apply as an entering х minimum number of credits and

+If yes, what is the minimum number of credits and the unit of measure?